 Does taking oxymetazoline increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if oxymetazoline increases the chance for miscarriage.

 Does taking oxymetazoline increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Based on the studies reviewed, oxymetazoline is not expected to increase the chance for birth defects above the background risk.
+Oxymetazoline is not expected to increase the chance of birth defects above the background risk.